 - monitor the progress of the student and report as needed to the Associate Dean for Graduate Nursing;

-- submit the Graduate School request for appointment of committee members including the graduate faculty representative;
+- assist the student to submit the Graduate School request for appointment of committee members including the graduate faculty representative;

 Advising: Scholarly Project Guidelines